MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/resourceAuthoringChecklist.md

 $programFilesPath = ${env:ProgramFiles(x86)}
 ```

-## Resource implementation does not contain user information
+## DSC Resource implementation doesn't contain user information

-Resources should never include personally identifiable information in the code.
-Make sure there are
+DSC Resources should never include personally identifiable information in the code.
+Make sure there
-no email names, account information, or names of people in the code.
+are no email names, account information, or names of people in the code.

-## Resource was tested with valid/invalid credentials
+## Tested with valid and invalid credentials

-If your resource takes a credential as parameter:
+If your DSC Resource takes a credential as parameter:

-- Verify the resource behaves as expected when the account does not have access.
+- Verify the DSC Resource behaves as expected when the account doesn't have access.
-- Verify the resource works with a credential specified for Get, Set and Test.
+- Verify the DSC Resource works with a credential specified for **Get**, **Set** and **Test**.
-- If your resource accesses shares, test all the variants you need to support, such as:
+- If your DSC Resource accesses shares, test all the variants you need to support, such as:
   - Standard windows shares
   - DFS shares
   - SAMBA shares (if you want to support Linux)

-## Resource does not require interactive input
+## DSC Resource doesn't require interactive input

-Resource functions and methods should never prompt for input.
-Instead, all required values should be
+DSC Resources should never prompt for input.
+Instead, all required values should be properties of
-properties of the resource.
+the DSC Resource.
 For example, instead of prompting the user with `Get-Credential`, add a
-**Credential** property to the resource.
+**Credential** property to your DSC Resource.

-## Resource functionality was thoroughly tested
+## Test thoroughly

-This checklist contains items which are important to be tested and/or are often missed.
-You should
+This checklist contains items that are important to be tested and are often missed.
+You should also
-also write functional and end-to-end test cases for your resource to ensure expected behaviors.
+write functional and end-to-end test cases for your DSC Resource to ensure expected behaviors.
 Make
 sure to use negative test cases and test for invalid input.

 <!-- Reference Links -->